ABOUT

 As one half of MARMO (with Marco Maldarella) and Vādin (with Lucie Štěpánková/Avsluta), he has released albums on Utter, Offen, Area127, and Secuencias Temporales, exploring drone, ambient, and improvised electronics.
 His solo work includes Aural Cinema, a psychoacoustic composition investigating interoception and the body's response to spatial sound.

 In 2019, he founded Amoenus, a non-profit organization supporting spatial sound in the arts through residencies, events, and the Amoenus Recordings label.
 He also curated Sonic Garden (London) and co-founded Kopshti Zanor (Tirana) — community-based ambient music gatherings.
 He has taught electronic music, audio production, and sound design at SAE London and Greenwich University.
+He currently works as Senior Spatial Sound Engineer at Alchemic Sonic Environment ( ASE ), a multidisciplinary project that integrates spatial audio, sensory technologies, and ancient harmonic systems to design immersive sound experiences aimed at enhancing emotional well-being and human connection through the transformational power of sound.

 As one half of MARMO (with Marco Maldarella) and Vādin (with Lucie Štěpánková/Avsluta), he has released albums on Utter, Offen, Area127, and Secuencias Temporales, exploring drone, ambient, and improvised electronics.
 His solo work includes Aural Cinema, a psychoacoustic composition investigating interoception and the body's response to spatial sound.

 In 2019, he founded Amoenus, a non-profit organization supporting spatial sound in the arts through residencies, events, and the Amoenus Recordings label.
 He also curated Sonic Garden (London) and co-founded Kopshti Zanor (Tirana) — community-based ambient music gatherings.
 He has taught electronic music, audio production, and sound design at SAE London and Greenwich University.
+He currently works as Senior Spatial Sound Engineer at Alchemic Sonic Environments, a multidisciplinary project that integrates spatial audio, sensory technologies, and ancient harmonic systems to design immersive sound experiences aimed at enhancing emotional well-being and human connection through the transformational power of sound.